Roundup of Writing and Publishing Resources

 If you choose to take charge and self-publish a book, you’ll soon face a lot of questions.
 After all, you’re basically going to do the work of the publisher by yourself.
 But that doesn’t mean you have to go it alone — with Reedsy, you can now work with the best editors, designers, and marketers in the publishing business.

-- How Does Reedsy Choose Its Professionals?
-We’re a professional marketplace with a difference, in that we accept fewer than 4% of all the applications we receive from professionals.
+- How Does Reedsy Choose Its Professionals?: We’re a professional marketplace with a difference, in that we accept only 3% of all the applications we receive from professionals.
 Find out more about our selection process.

 We have some great posts from successful independent authors — some who have since signed deals with big publishers, and some who have turned their back on book deals.